dnlzrgz/fitchner/README.md

 ## Do

 As you can see at the example above.
-Do uses the http.client and the http.request of a *Fetcher and makes an HTTP request with them.
+Do uses the http.Client and the http.Request of a *Fetcher and makes an HTTP request with them.

 ```go
 func (f *Fetcher) Do() ([]byte, error)